scottcolfer/scottcolfer.github.io/_posts/2024-08-26-new-wave-product.md

 - a little inconoclasm, returning to our sacred texts to see their strengths and weaknesses
 - and finally the key principles for new wave product as a call to action and a manifesto for pragmatic product.

-I've been writing blog posts since the 2000s and writing product-guidance for over a decade, including the popular (Product Management Handbook from 2018)[https://scottcolfer.com/product-management-handbook/].
-I took the (Faber Academy's)[https://faberacademy.com/] 'creative non-fiction' course at the beginning of 2024 which helped me find my personal voice and improve my storytelling.
+I've been writing blog posts since the 2000s and writing product-guidance for over a decade, including the popular [Product Management Handbook from 2018[(https://scottcolfer.com/product-management-handbook/).
+I took the [Faber Academy's](https://faberacademy.com/) 'creative non-fiction' course at the beginning of 2024 which helped me find my own voice and improve my storytelling.

 # What